We're moving content over from an older government website. We'll align this page with the ontario.ca style guide in future updates.

 Information for First Nation consumers

-Beginning January 1, 2020, First Nation individuals will use their Status Card to buy tax-exempt gasoline from authorized on-reserve retailers.
-This will replace the Ontario Gas Card, which is being discontinued.
+As of January 1, 2020, First Nation individuals use their Status Card to buy tax-exempt gasoline from authorized on-reserve retailers.
+This replaced the Ontario Gas Card, which was discontinued.

 You can use the version of the Status Card that you already have in your possession, including the: